Polynomial Root-Finding and Algebraic Eigenvalue Problem

 \end{theorem}

-By virtue of Theorem \ref{thfrmfctr} for $b'=O(bd)$ we can bound the Boolean complexity of the solution of Problem 1 by increasing the estimate for the complexity of factorization in Section \ref{scstpr2} by a factor of $d$.
+By virtue of Thm. \ref{thfrmfctr1} for $b'=O(bd)$ we can bound the bit operation complexity of the solution of Problem 0 by increasing the estimate for the complexity of factorization in Sec. \ref{scstpr2} by a factor of $d$.

-\begin{corollary} Given a polynomial $p$ of degree $d$ and $b'\ge 7d$, one can approximate all roots of that polynomial within the error bound $2^{-b'}$ at a Boolean cost in $O(\mu(b'+d)d^2\log(d)(\log^2d+\log(b')))=\tilde O((b'+d)d^2)$. \end{corollary} \begin{remark} The study in this appendix covers the solution of Problem 1 for the worst case input polynomial $p$.
-If its roots are well-isolated from each other, then the upper estimates of Theorem \ref{thfrmfctr} and Corollary \ref{coislt} can be decreased by a factor of $d$ (cf. \cite{P02}). \end{remark}
+\begin{corollary} Given a polynomial $p$ of degree $d$ and a real $b'\ge 7d$, one can approximate all its $d$ zeros within the error bound $2^{-b'}$ by using $O(\mu(b'+d)d^2\log(d)(\log^2d+\log(b')))=\tilde O((b'+d)d^2)$ bit operations. \end{corollary} \begin{remark} The study in this section covers the solution of Problem 1 for the worst case input polynomial $p$.
+If its roots are isolated from each other, then the upper estimates of Thm. \ref{thfrmfctr1} and Cor. \ref{coislt} can be decreased by a factor of $d$ (cf. \cite{P02}). \end{remark}

-By combining the results of this appendix with \cite[Section 20]{S82} we estimate Boolean complexity of the following well-known problem.